jayli/vim-easycomplete/README.md

 ## What

 Vim-easycomplete is a fast and minimalism style completion plugin for vim/nvim.
 The goal is to work everywhere out of the box.
 It requires pure VimScript.
 It's also super simple to configure.
-Especially, You don’t have to install Node and a bunch of Node modules unless you’re a js/ts programmer.
+For example, Node and a bunch of Node modules are unnecessarily unless you write node code.

 <img src="https://gw.alicdn.com/imgextra/i2/O1CN01OA1VV41QHbd7Y2WKu_!!6000000001951-1-tps-1209-693.gif" width=650 />